michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0131.md

 - n: a diagonally arranged abdominal muscle on either side of the torso
 - n: any grammatical case other than the nominative
 ### Family
-oblique: obliquely, obliqueness, obliques, obliquest, obliquity+;obliquity: obliquities
+- oblique: obliquely, obliqueness, obliques, obliquest, obliquity+
+- obliquity: obliquities
 ### Examples
 - The island is beautiful but oblique, sublime yet functionally inscrutable.
 - The hope was that the retreat might provide an occasion for the unpredictable, oblique, Bell Labs-ish exchanges that kept a mature company prolific.